jaimejim/ietf-insights-client/README.md

 # IETF Insights

+**NOTE: The server side is running on render and it takes a bit to load for the first request**

 This is a thin python client to an IETF service that provides information about IETF participation.

 ```